 • Booking appointments for you;

-• Detecting potential medical conditions from diagnostic images;
+• Reviewing diagnostic images;

 • Prioritising cases and managing radiologist worklists; and